 How much does tiling cost?

 Tiling is one of the most functional and attractive ways to decorate a home, with many advantages - protecting walls and floors from water damage, being easy to clean, and available in a huge variety of colours and styles.
 With so many options though, working out pricing for tiling can be complicated.
-We’ve put together this guide to give you some idea of how much tiling can cost, looking at tile prices, the cost to tile a bathroom, kitchen, and elsewhere, so you have a good idea of what to expect before you start your project.
+We’ve put together this guide to give you some idea of how much tiling can cost, looking at tile prices, as well as specific bathroom tiling costs, kitchen tiling costs, and floor tiling costs, so you'll know what to expect before you start your project.

 Tiling costs per square meter